Main

 Character Set Detection

 I typically work in a UTF-8 environment.
-MacOS X (my preferred platform for day-to-day stuff) has made this pretty easy with really excellent UTF-8 support, and Linux has come a long way (to near-parity) in the last few years.
+MacOS X (my preferred platform for day-to-day stuff) has made this pretty easy with really excellent UTF-8 support, and Linux has come a long way (to parity, as far as I can tell) in the last few years.
 Most of my computing is done via a uxterm (aka. xterm with UTF-8 capability turned on), but I also occasionally dabble in other terminals (sometimes without realizing it).
 Despite the progress made, however, not all systems support UTF-8, and neither do all terminals.
-Some systems, including certain servers I’ve used, simply don’t have UTF-8 support installed, even though they’re quite capable of it.
+Some systems, including certain servers I've used, simply don't have UTF-8 support installed, even though they're quite capable of it.

-The idea is that the LANG environment variable is supposed to reflect the language and character set you’re using.
+The idea is that the LANG environment variable is supposed to reflect the language you want to use and character set your terminal can display.
 So, this is where I try and figure out what LANG should be.

-One of the more annoying details of this stuff is that ssh doesn’t pass LANG (or any other locale information) along when you connect to a remote server.
-Granted, there are good reasons for this (just because my computer is happy when LANG=en_US.utf-8 doesn’t mean any server I connect to would be).
-But remember how I smuggled that info through and stuck it in the SSH_LANG variable?
-Here’s where it becomes important.
+One of the more annoying details of this stuff is that ssh doesn't pass LANG (or any other locale information) along when you connect to a remote server.
+Granted, there are good reasons for this (just because my computer is happy when LANG=en_US.utf-8 doesn't mean any server I connect to would be), but at the same time, shouldn't the remote server be made aware of my local terminal's capabilities?
+Imagine if I connected to a server that defaults to Japanese, but I want it to know that I use English!
+Remember how I smuggled that information through in TERM and stuck it in the SSH_LANG variable?
+Here's where it becomes important.

 Anyway, here’s the code: